First impressions matter.

 I began with the canned "I'm excited for this opportunity" and "the community has been incredible" words most new leaders share.
 Next, I did the traditional "here is my work experience in chronological order" bit.

 As I finished reciting my path from high school math teacher to high school principal, I quickly glanced at the audience.
 They sat quiet and expressionless.
-While they weren't booing me off the stage, I was hoping for a little more enthusiasm in their body language.
+While they weren't booing me off the stage or throwing tomatoes (is this really a thing?), I was hoping for a little more enthusiasm in their body language.

 Eager to break the tension, I followed the mentor's advice and began describing my upbringing.
 Flipping through a number of childhood school photos, I made fun of my elementary wardrobe choices, middle school haircuts, and acne-ridden high school days.